-Shan Li is an Assistant Professor of Operations Management in the Narendra Paul Loomba Department of Management at the Zicklin School of Business, Baruch College.
+Shan Li is an Associate Professor of Operations Management in the Narendra Paul Loomba Department of Management at the Zicklin School of Business, Baruch College.

 Leachman, R. C., Johnston, L., Li, S., & Shen, Z. J. (2014).
 An automated planning engine for biopharmaceutical production.
 European Journal of Operational Research, 238(1), 327-338.

 Ke, T., Z. J. Shen and S. Li (2013), “How Inventory Cost Influences Introduction Timing of Product Line Extensions”, Production and Operations Management, 22(5), 1214-1231.

 Ho, T. H., S. Li, S. Park and Z. J. Shen (2012), “Customer Influence Value and Purchase Acceleration in New Product Diffusion”, Marketing Science, 31(2), 236-256.